The Seemingly Serene California Lake With A Dangerous Secret

 Potential visitors can find solace in the fact that the carbon dioxide levels in this region change with the seasons.
 The U.S. Geology Survey (USGS) says that the area is safer in the summer months when the craving for a good swim is greater.
 In the winter, however, carbon dioxide levels are much more severe.
 Regardless of when you go, always pay attention to the signs that block off the toxic volcanic vents.

 If you are planning on taking a dip in Horseshoe Lake, there are some safety precautions you can take.
 Along with basic water safety practices, like never swimming alone, keeping children at arm's length from an adult, and wearing a life vest, visitors can protect themselves is by being hyperaware of their sense of smell.
-Carbon dioxide and hydrogen sulfide give off a smell similar to rotten eggs.
+Hydrogen sulfide gives off a smell similar to rotten eggs.
 Horseshoe Lake is a beautiful force of nature and, despite the toxic gas, is not as spooky as it seems — as long as visitors are aware of the risks and take proper precautions while visiting.